 Not only was this the largest amount ever, but Chinese investors were going to emerging and frontier markets.
 Not developed countries.
 Investment in the EU was down 15.4%, while investment in Latin America, Oceania, Africa and Asia grew by 132.7%, 51.6%, 33.9% and 16.7% respectively.

 Almost all of this capital is going into emerging and frontier markets, with Latin America enjoying most of the growth.
 Why Latin America?
 The motives could be political and involve “playing in the United States’ backyard”, so to speak.

-In addition, a lot of countries that still recognize Taiwan are in Latin America, and China has a history of trying to lure them to its side through investment.
+In addition, a lot of countries which still recognize Taiwan are in Latin America, and China has a history of trying to lure them to its side through investment.

 One part of the world worth keeping an eye on is Central Asia.
 Because of China’s New Silk Road, the region will play an important role because of its strategic location and historical involvement.

 There are many different ways to profit from the growth of frontier markets and China’s role in it.
 One method is to open a brokerage account in Hong Kong and trade stocks which stand to benefit via the Shanghai-Hong Kong Stock Connect.

 There are also some ETFs which invest in either a single frontier market or a diversified group of them.
 The majority of these can only be traded with a US brokerage account, and these ETFs also have various other problems.